 2.)
 Make a U-Turn – A guitar rut can be extinguished nearly immediately if you just turn 180 degrees and run with your guitar in hand.
 No, I am not saying quit the guitar, I am saying pursue a different path of guitar study.
 If you are primarily a flatpicker try fingerpicking.
 If you fancy yourself a blues cat try bluegrass.
 If you are a strictly instrumental guitar player, try singing along while playing.
 These new paths of study will show off the guitars flexibility and reinvigorate your relationship with your six string friend… not to mention scare any guitar rut within a 1,000 mile radius away.

 3.)
 Commit to 10 Minutes – When practice turns into a chore it’s as if the guitar rut can smell it.
 As soon as you start feeling like you “have” to practice, the guitar rut picks up your scent and begins to lick its toothy smile.
 Practice should be fun and when the fun gets sucked out of it you may be vulnerable to the prowling guitar rut.
 To fight it off, I would try and commit to a minimum of 10 minutes of playing the guitar per day.
+This could be 10 minutes of chord progressions or picking exercises – whatever.
 This minimum time commitment allows you to get your playing in even with the craziness life can throw at you.
 These ten minutes also fuel progress every single day which reinforces your guitar playing habit.
 Also, those ten minute sessions allow you to get past the hardest part of sitting down to play… and that is opening the case and starting.